sandeepbhat/home-made-backup/README.md

 crontab -l # Should show the entries added previously
 ```

 If everything is OK, you should find a backup archive created in the configured folder.
-User OneDrive to save it on the cloud.
+Use OneDrive/GoogleDrive/Dropbox to save it on the cloud.